- Western Traditions: Renaissance to Modernity

 - 21st-Century Politics in Africa

 This course introduces students to various regions in Africa and some of the fundamental components of African civilizations as they have evolved historically and persist in the modern world.
 These might include, for example, classical African civilizations, origins of the slave trade, agriculture, ethnicities, colonialism, nationalism, the modern state.
 Students read representative historical, political and literary texts and study significant works of visual art.
-Professors from at least two disciplines introduce students to various ways of approaching the study of African nations and cultures.
+Professors will introduce students to various ways of approaching the study of African nations and cultures.
 Students learn how to conduct research on unfamiliar topics.

 - The Middle East in Film